 When it came to my footwear, I had the tendency to buy more than one pair of shoes whenever I had the chance to do so.
 My feet are extremely small, slim and narrow.
 And because of that, finding women shoes that truly fit me can be quite a challenge.
 Perhaps I should opt for customised shoes instead.
 They’re usually very expensive, though.

 Some of my friends suggested me to shop for shoes at the kids department stores.
 I thought that could work, too.
 But I hardly stumbled upon anything I like.

 Fortunately, there are many shoe brands out there that offer shoes in small sizes.
 You can even find women shoes in EU35/UK3/US5 these days.
 You’ve just got to get them before they run out.
-Since they’re limited, they sell faster than hotcakes!
+Since they’re limited, they sell fast like hotcakes!

 Since most of my things were still in good shape, I didn’t want to let them go.
 And their sentimental values made it even harder for me to part with them.
-But I knew I couldn’t take them all with me, wherever.
+But I knew I wouldn’t be able to take them all with me wherever I go.

 I was ready to set off for another adventure — hence my strong urge to find new homes for the things in my wardrobe.

 There were some clothes in my wardrobe that I rarely wore such as my party dresses.
 At one point I thought of getting rid of them especially now that I’ve reduced my late-night activities at local bars and occasional parties.

 Chances are I might not even bother to party at all while I travel.
 Even if I do, I probably won’t go out so often.
 No, I’m not trying to be anti-social.